ahmedabb104/ahmedabb104/README.md

 ## Looking for Data Science/Machine Learning co-op positions for Summer 2025!

 - 📚 Master of Data Science and AI student at University of Waterloo
-- 🧠 I'm currently learning LLMs
+- 🧠 I'm currently learning NLP and EDA
 - ✔ Previously I've been a Software and QA intern @ Nokia & TD Bank

 ### :mailbox:Connect with me: